How to contact us for advice

 Intermediary

-Intermediaries in the Family Court
+Intermediaries becoming involved in the Family Court

-An intermediary often becomes involved when the Family Court has reason to think a party or witness is vulnerable.
+This happens when the Family Court has reason to think a party or witness is vulnerable.
 This is because someone’s vulnerability can affect their ability to understand information.
-And whether they can clearly share their own thoughts, feelings and information.
-The court may view someone as vulnerable for different reasons.
-Examples include where someone is the victim of domestic abuse.
-Or where they have a learning disability.
+And to share their own thoughts, feelings and information in a clear way.

 Examples of how an intermediary can help someone prepare for court are: